nonyeomd/nonyeomd/README.md

-# Product Engineer, Generative AI/ML Advertising
+# AI Tutor - Medicine Specialist

-## Engineering advertising tools to help customers connect with products, community, and different versions of their past selves.
+## Annotating subjective reality to heal the internet

 Nonye is a consultant who fine-tunes machine learning environments to optimize inference time compute and model classification using natural language.